-Editor's note: Ten years ago this month, the water supply in the village of Pascoag, in the town of Burrillville, was contaminated by the now-banned gasoline additive methyl tertiary-butyl ether, or MTBE.
+Editor's note: Ten years ago this month, the water supply in the village of Pascoag, in the town of Burrillville, was contaminated by the now-banned gasoline additive methyl tert-butyl ether (MTBE).
 MTBE is a petroleum byproduct that replaced lead in gasoline as an oxygenating agent.
 Many gasoline companies termed it an “anti-knocking agent.”
 The petrochemical has been shown to cause cancer in rodents.
 As of 2007, it had been banned — partially or fully — in 24 states, including Rhode Island.

 By DAVE FISHER/ecoRI News staff